2. Material Accounting policies

 The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year-end and adjusted prospectively, if appropriate.

 An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement when the asset is derecognised.
+Any gain or loss arising on the derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement when the asset is derecognised.

-g) Intangible assets
+;) Intangible assets

 Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.

 Intangible assets with finite lives are amortised over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation year and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting year.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation year or method, as appropriate, and are treated as changes in accounting estimates.
-The amortisation expense on intangible assets with finite lives is recognised in the statement of profit and loss unless such expenditure forms part of carrying value of another asset.
+The amortisation expense on

-Intangible assets comprising of computer software with finite useful life are amortised on straight line basis over estimated useful life of three years.
+Intangible assets comprising of computer software with finite useful life are amortised on straight line basis over estimated useful life of three years

 An intangible asset is de-recognised upon disposal (i.e., at the date the recipient obtains control) or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising upon de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of profit and loss when the asset is de-recognised.
+Any gain or loss arising upon de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of profit and loss when the asset is de-recognized.

-i) Borrowing costs
+h) Borrowing costs

 Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial year of time to get ready for its intended use or sale are capitalized as part of the cost of the asset.
 All other borrowing costs are expensed in the period in which they occur.
 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
 Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.

-j) Leases
+i) Leases

 The Company assesses at contract inception whether a contract is, or contains, a lease.
 That is, if the contract conveys the right to control the use of an identified asset for a year of time in exchange for consideration.